Professional Bat Survey Services for ESA & Regulatory Compliance

-Volant EcoServices delivers comprehensive bat survey services that support regulatory compliance and conservation planning.
-From large-scale infrastructure to site-specific impact assessments, we provide clients with the data and documentation needed to meet permitting requirements and make informed project decisions.
+Volant EcoServices delivers comprehensive bat survey services supporting regulatory compliance and conservation planning for federally listed species including the Indiana bat (Myotis sodalis), northern long-eared bat (Myotis septentrionalis), and tricolored bat (Perimyotis subflavus).
+From large-scale infrastructure to site-specific impact assessments, we provide clients with the data and documentation needed to meet ESA permitting requirements and support informed project decisions across Ohio, Pennsylvania, Kentucky, West Virginia, Indiana, and the broader eastern United States.

 Our team conducts mist-net surveys to safely capture and identify bat species, and acoustic surveys to detect bat activity across project areas.
 All call data is manually vetted by federally permitted biologists to ensure accurate species identification—critical for Endangered Species Act compliance.
 For projects involving Section 7 consultation, we offer technical support and agency coordination to move permitting forward efficiently.